elementor/elementor-developers-docs/src/getting-started/first-addon.md

 └─ elementor-addon.php
 ```

-The plugin should be placed on your sites `wp-content/plugins/` folder.

 You can zip the entire `elementor-addon` folder and upload the zip file to your site from "_WordPress Dashboard_" > "_Plugins_" screen.

 ## Addon files

-The addon will have several files.
+These widgets will require several files.
 The main file `elementor-addon.php` will register the widgets.
-The `hello-world-widget-1.php` and `hello-world-widget-2.php` files which will have the widgets functionality.
+The `hello-world-widget-1.php` and `hello-world-widget-2.php` files will control the widget’s functionality:

-### Main Addon File
+### The Main Addon File

 **elementor-addon.php**